odpi/egeria-workspaces/compose-configs/egeria-platform-postgres-compose/README.md

 can be made to platform URL **https://localhost:9443** or, if your environment is configured to support it, it can use the domain name of your host machine.
 * SSL - By default strict SSL is set to false
-* Auto-Started Servers - by default a useful set of Egeria Operational Metadata and Governance (OMAG) servers are pre-installed and started when the Egeria platform is started.
+* Auto-Started Servers - by default a useful set of Egeria Open Metadata and Governance (OMAG) servers are pre-installed and started when the Egeria platform is started.
 The pre-configured and started servers are:
   * simple-metadata-store
   * active-metadata-store